vivekanand-vr/Lyriks-music-player/README.md

 1. React.js (Next.js) 2.
 APIs:

       a.
-Use Shazam API to gather music data b.
+Used Shazam API to gather music data b.
 Use Shazam Core API to gather artist details and recommended tracks

       c.
-Use IP Geolocation API to get the user's location
+Used IP Geolocation API to get the user's location

-3. Libraries:

-a.
-You may use any libraries and packages you might need in your code b.
-You may also use any UI kit you prefer (Material UI, Tailwind, Plain CSS...)

-c.
-You may use Redux Toolkit to keep the API calls organized
+3. Libraries: used Redux Toolkit to keep the API calls organized

 # Functionalities